kyma-incubator/compass/components/kyma-environment-broker/README.md

 ## Configuration

-The KEB binary allows to override some configuration parameters.
-You can specify following environment variables:
+KEB binary allows you to override some configuration parameters.
+You can specify the following environment variables:

 | Name | Description | Default value |
 |-----|---------|:--------:|